 “If we have a problem, I ask team members to come up with 5-10 solutions.
 At the time of the meeting people will present their solutions on Slack with a brief description of the solution and its main advantages and disadvantages.
 Depending on the number of solutions, we can either discuss it or maybe use a poll on Slack for everyone to vote.”

-Stop wasting time in meetings
+Stop wasting time on too many meetings

-Before putting the measures mentioned above in place, track your time for how you’re currently running and attending meetings.
+Before putting the measures mentioned above in place, track your time for how you’re currently running and attending staff meetings.
 Then, after following the advice here, track your time again and compare the numbers – just like Matt Ragland did at his company.

 How much time did you save?
 I’d love to see the numbers in the comments below.